 - Don't like tofu?
 Try beans - black beans, pinto beans, or any other kind you like.

-- If you aren't vegan, add some cheese to this.
+- Cheese.
+If you aren't vegan, add some cheese to this.
 My preference would be something like a shredded taco blend.
-Try a little greek yogurt or sour cream to add a smooth, creamy flavor.
+Try a little Greek yogurt or sour cream to add a smooth, creamy flavor.
 I'd blend it with some hot sauce because I like a tiny hint of a kick with my food.

 - Are you a total carnivore?
 This works really well with animal protein as well.
 You could try using chicken, turkey, beef, or pork (if you're not kosher).
 If you are kosher, make sure not to include cheese if you plan to use meat.

 Let me know what you come up with!

 What Do You Think?